Things to do in London in 4 days

 Hyde Park

-Starting the day with a short walk through Hyde Park to its splendid lake will make the rest of the day more relaxing.
+Starting the day with a short walk through Hyde Park to reach its splendid lake will make the rest of the day more relaxed.

 If you are visiting London in summer it is a good idea to check the events taking place in the park in case you are interested in attending one of them.